yet-another-static-site-generator/yass/docs/user/configuration.md

   value is `none`.
 - AtomFeedAmount - Number of entries in the Atom feed (if it will be created, please see setting above).
+- Name - The name of the site which will be created.
+If you have enabled creating Atom feed then it is needed.
+Otherwise, you can use it as a normal template tag.
+- Language - The ISO 639-1 language code in which the site will be created.
 - Author - the name of the author of the site.
 If you have enabled creating Atom feed, then it is needed.
 Otherwise, you can use it as a normal template tag.
 Default value is `Jon Doe`.